michaelfester/docs/docs/guides/intermediate/actions.md

 {% figure src="/docs/guides/intermediate/actions/Components_actions.png" caption="" /%}

 Some [Components](/docs/components) have Actions, and some do not.
-If a Component has the option for an Action, you’ll see it in the component’s configuration.
+If a Component has the option for an Action, you'll see it in the component's configuration.

 ## List actions

-The default Action for clicking on a list item is to view that item’s [Details Screen](/docs/screens#details-screen).
+The default Action for clicking on a list item is to view that item's [Details Screen](/docs/screens#details-screen).
 This is such a normal behavior, you might not have thought of it as an Action before.

 But you can change this to a number of other Actions.
 For example, you could have;